Grants Terms and Conditions

-The Office of Local Defense Community Cooperation understands in order to maximize support of the military mission, responses need to be structured to the unique requirements found at each location.
-Project managers from the Office of Local Defense Community Cooperation serve as a community’s one-stop shop, typically beginning before the application process.
-Because most Office of Local Defense Community Cooperation activities are eligibility- and needs-based, they are non-competitive, allowing staff to assist potential applicants with concept development during the grant application development process.
+The Office of Local Defense Community Cooperation understands that in order to maximize support of the military mission, responses need to be structured to the unique requirements found at each location.
+Project managers serve as a community’s one-stop shop, beginning before the application process.

 The Office of Local Defense Community Cooperation operates under the authority found at 10 U.S.C.
 2391, Military Base Reuse Studies and Community Planning Assistance.

-All types of assistance are eligibility-and needs-based under this authority and are situation-driven.
 Assistance is designed to enable states, local governments, and instrumentalities of local government experiencing the effects of a Department of Defense program change or are managing compatibility issues near a local military installation to respond to these challenges.

 Knowledge of Rules & Regulations